kmertarin/kmertarin/README.md

 Here is a young and passionate QA Engineer with a strong focus on delivering high-quality software.
 Experienced in automated testing using Selenium and Java.
 I thrive in dynamic and collaborative environments, working closely with development teams to ensure the delivery of robust and reliable software solutions.

-My love for computers began at an early age, and I have decided to see computers also in my education life.Now I am currently a Freshman at Jacksonville State University, pursuing a degree in Computer Science.
+My love for computers began at an early age, and I have decided to see computers also in my education life.
+Now I am currently a Freshman at Jacksonville State University, pursuing a degree in Computer Science.

 My journey in QA engineering has allowed me to develop a deep understanding of test automation frameworks, test design, and defect tracking methodologies.
 With expertise in Selenium WebDriver, I have effectively automated test cases to improve efficiency and accuracy, enabling faster releases without compromising on quality.